 Within 30 days of playing in forest soil and leaf garbage, Finnish preschoolers had increased the number of T-cells and much more varied intestinal bacteria.
 In a fascinating experiment, Finnish researchers have recreated the environment on a forest base on the playgrounds of four urban day care homes.
-They covered the playgrounds with forest soil, moss, meadow grass, dwarf moose, blueberries and raspberries and installed planting boxes for annual garden crops.
+Understanding the importance of nature, they covered the playgrounds with forest soil, moss, meadow grass, dwarf moose, blueberries and raspberries and installed planting boxes for annual garden crops.

 Dayguards instructed preschool-age children to play in the greenery and the soil for one and a half hours a day for a month.
 Their intestinal and skin microbes were analyzed before and after the experiment and compared with children from normal urban daycare centers with regular sterile playgrounds.
 After just 28 days, the diversity of their gut and skin bacteria increased dramatically, as well as their T-cell count and other important immune markers in the blood.